7 Things That Won't Increase Your Home Value

 In fact, these improvements may turn buyers off

-As a real estate broker, I work primarily with sellers, which means I hear mistaken beliefs all the time.
-I can pretty much count on a seller coming up with a list of home improvements that do not, in fact, add value to the home – and in some cases, could even act as a detriment if and when the property goes on the market.
+Homeowners often assume that upgrades and renovations always make their place more valuable and sellable.
+But many home improvements do not, in fact, add value to the home—and in some cases, could even act as a detriment if and when the property goes on the market.
 Here are the seven of the most common.

 Extensive Professional Landscaping

 You can build an entire amusement park in your backyard and it won't bring you big bucks upon resale.
 If you want to put in a waterfall that cascades down into a Koi pond, for example, do it because you enjoy the water feature, not because you're hoping to recoup the investment.
 Landscaping choices are a personal preference, and all the hand-crafted bridges and unique pergolas in the world won't dramatically boost your bottom line.

 Although you may have paid thousands to install copper plumbing or replace the sewer or upgrade the electrical wiring from aluminum to Romex, it's unlikely to bring you more dollars.
 These types of improvements are considered maintenance—and your neighbors probably made them years before you.
 Of course, getting everything state-of-the-art isn't a bad idea: In certain quarters, that's considered standard, and without it, you could take a hit when selling time comes.
 Just don't think these upgrades let you mark up the price tag.

 New Roof or HVAC

 Some buyers in the marketplace appreciate a home that features a brand-new furnace or HVAC system, but they won't pay extra for it.
 Ditto regarding a new roof: Replacing a roof past its average life expectancy of 30 years is considered a maintenance issue.
 It's like expecting to get paid more because you swept off the front steps.